LPCN 1107 – Prevention of Preterm Birth

 About Indication:

 Infants born too early have higher rates of death and disability.
-PTB and low birth weight accounted for ca 16% of infant deaths (deaths before 1 year of age).
+PTB and low birth weight accounted for ~ 16% of infant deaths (deaths before 1 year of age).
 Babies who survive PTB could have short- and long-term health complications.
 PTBs may also take an emotional toll and be a financial burden for families.

 The expense associated with PTB involves not only the immediate cost of the preterm baby being treated in the hospital ICU setting but includes the long-term treatment costs for disabilities for the life of the child.
-Preterm birth (“PTB”) is a health crisis in the US and globally and is estimated to cost the US healthcare system >$25B annually.